New Patients 904-901-4302

 Do you have dental anxiety every time you think about going to the dentist?
 Having fears of going to the dentist is nothing to be embarrassed about.

-For many people, dental anxiety is a serious issue that threatens their oral health and, over time, their overall health and well-being.
+For many, fear of the dentist is a major barrier.
+Avoiding care because of this fear can lead to serious problems for both your oral and general health.
 There are many reasons why people fear the dentist, but the most common is a previous bad experience.
 Fear of the dentist is a leading cause of poor oral health and tooth loss.

-Avoiding the dentist increases your risk for tooth decay and gum disease and allows small concerns to become complex problems.
+Avoiding the dentist increases your risk for tooth decay and gum disease, making small concerns complex.
 Sedation dentistry can help you overcome your anxiety and get back to smiling again.

-We offer sedation dentistry to give patients the necessary dental care with minimal stress and discomfort.
+We offer sedation dentistry to provide patients with the necessary dental care while minimizing stress and discomfort.

 Relax At The Dentist: Dental Sedation Options in Jacksonville

 Sedation in the dentist’s office has revolutionized the patient experience.
 Anxious and fearful patients now have options to meet their needs, which enable them to feel calm, relaxed, and stress-free during their treatment.
-Sedation dentistry makes it easier to maintain, restore, and enhance oral health.
+Sedation dentistry makes maintaining, restoring, and enhancing oral health easier.
+It fits with the rest of our general dentistry services.

-• Oral sedation: Administered in pill form, oral sedation may require an at-home dose to ensure complete comfort during treatment.
+• Oral sedation: Oral sedation is a pill.
+We may have you take one before you arrive to help you feel completely relaxed for your treatment.
 This type of sedation also takes several hours to completely wear off.
-For these reasons, patients must have a ride or be escorted to and from their appointments.
+For these reasons, patients must have a ride to and from their appointments.

-• Nitrous Oxide: Also known as “laughing gas”, nitrous oxide is administered via a tiny cannula beneath the nose.
+• Nitrous Oxide: Also known as “laughing gas,” we administer nitrous oxide via a tiny cannula beneath the nose.
 The gas takes effect and wears off almost immediately, enabling patients to drive themselves to and from their appointments.
-In some cases, several treatments can be completed while the patient is under sedation, saving time, money, and anxiety.
+With sedation, Dr. Alexander can often complete multiple treatments in one visit.
+This saves you time, money, and stress.

 Who Can Benefit From Sedation Dentistry?

 If you have neglected care, sedation also helps you get all of your oral health problems fixed.
-It’s hard to stay relaxed in a chair without fidgeting or getting bored.
+Staying relaxed in a chair without fidgeting or getting bored is hard.
 Sedation relaxes you so that you can stay in your seat comfortably throughout the entire procedure.
-It’s also a good option for patients who want multiple procedures done in the same sitting, avoiding the need for multiple visits to the office.
+It’s a great way to combine treatments into one appointment, saving you time and multiple trips.

 When a patient has a bad gag reflex, it fights the dentist as they try to work in their mouth.
 It’s also not comfortable for the patient, as frequent gagging can even lead to vomiting in the dentist’s office.
 Sedation relaxes this reflex, too, making care quicker and more comfortable for all parties involved.